Sauceforge/Saucery/README.md

 Saucery handles all the plumbing required to integrate with SauceLabs, making writing tests a breeze. so you only need to tell Saucery *what* you want.
 Saucery takes care of the *how*.

 Saucery comes in multiple flavors supporting popular test frameworks.
-Targetting all real and emulated [platforms](https://saucelabs.com/products/platform-configurator) for Appium and Selenium 4+.
+Targeting all real and emulated [platforms](https://saucelabs.com/products/platform-configurator) for Appium and Selenium 4+.

 The templates below include example tests.